-Robinhood signals trading slowdown despite strong second quarter boosted by crypto
+Robinhood signals trading slowdown despite strong second quarter revenue boosted by crypto

 Robinhood's stock has plunged in after-hours trading following Wednesday's earnings announcement

-Robinhood is bracing for a slowdown despite reporting strong second quarter earnings on Wednesday.
+Robinhood is bracing for a slowdown despite reporting strong second quarter revenue on Wednesday.

-The commission-free trading app, which rose to popularity earlier this year as a result of the trading frenzy related to meme stocks like GameStop and AMC, posted a net loss of $502 million, or $2.16 per diluted share compared with a net income of $58 million, or $0.09 per diluted share, a year ago.
+The commission-free trading app, which rose to popularity earlier this year as a result of the trading frenzy related to meme stocks like GameStop and AMC, posted a net loss of $502 million, or $2.16 per diluted share compared with a net income of $58 million, or 9 cents per diluted share, a year ago.
 Total net revenues surged 131% to $565 million, compared to $244 million during the same period a year ago.

 Transaction-based revenues jumped 141% to $451 million, compared to $187 million a year ago.
 Options revenue increased 48% to $165 million, up from $111 million a year ago, while cryptocurrency revenue rose to $233 million, compared to $5 million a year ago.
 Meanwhile, equities transaction-based revenue decreased 26% to $52 million, compared with $71 million a year ago.